catcolib/catcolib.github.io/README.md

-# Welcome to Code Camp!
+# Welcome to Code Club!

 Join us at the Catoosa County Library every Wednesday from June 5 through August 28, between 3:00 and 5:00. <br>